Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Liposuction is performed under local anesthesia, which is easier to recover from than general anesthesia.
-You are fully awake during your procedure.
+You are fully awake during your cosmetic surgery procedure.
 Any potential patient discomfort can be minimized with light IV Sedation, but not all patients require sedation during their procedure.

-In addition, liposuction does not require the placement of sutures.
+In addition, a liposuction procedure does not require the placement of sutures.
 There are no major incisions in the skin.
 The small nicks to insert the cannula under the skin heal easily and do not leave any noticeable scars.
 This means there is no wound care afterwards that might prohibit you from pursuing your daily activities.

 Your Liposuction Recovery Step by Step